knowledgetranslation/process/how_to_make_a_quality_website.md

 :	“Markdown is a plain text formatting syntax designed so that it optionally can be converted to HTML using a tool by the same name.
 Markdown is popularly used to format readme files, for writing messages in online discussion forums or in text editors for the quick creation of rich text documents.” —[Wikipedia](http://en.wikipedia.org/wiki/Markdown)

 markup language
 :	“A (document) markup language is a modern system for annotating a document in a way that is syntactically distinguishable from the text.
-The idea and terminology evolved from the ‘marking up’ of paper manuscripts, i.e., the revision instructions by editors, traditionally written with a blue pencil on authors' manuscripts.
+The idea and terminology evolved from the ‘marking up’ of paper manuscripts, i.e., the revision instructions by editors, traditionally written with a blue pencil on authors’ manuscripts.
 In digital media this ‘blue pencil instruction text’ was replaced by tags, that is, instructions are expressed directly by tags or ‘instruction text encapsulated by tags’.

 	“Examples are typesetting instructions such as those found in troff, TeX and LaTeX, or structural markers such as XML tags.
 Markup instructs the software displaying the text to carry out appropriate actions, but is omitted from the version of the text that is displayed to users.
 Some markup languages, such as the widely used HTML, have pre-defined presentation semantics, meaning that their specification prescribes how the structured data are to be presented; others, such as XML, do not.